 Skip to main content

-Rename Files using Custom Attribute Values
+Rename Files Using Custom Attribute Values

 This report helps you with renaming files using custom attribute values, how to configure download preferences and naming patterns.

-Updated over a week ago
+Updated over 3 weeks ago

 A. Renaming File with Custom Attribute Values